brentnortham/photo-organize/README.md

 > photo-organize [inputDir] [outputDir] [--dry]

-If the __directory__ is not provided, the current working directory is used.
+If the __inputDir__ is not provided, the current working directory is used.
 The __--dry__ option logs the changes without applying them.

 # Sources